-In accordance with Monex's articles of incorporation, the company's duration is perpetual.
+In accordance with our by-laws, the company's duration is perpetual.

 Right of Separation and Rights of Protection to Minorities

 If shareholders approve any change in corporate purpose, nationality or type of company, any shareholder who has voted against such amendment shall have the right to separate from the company and receive the book value of his / her shares, as included in the last statement of income approved by the shareholders, provided that the request has been made within 15 (fifteen) days following the one of postponement of the meeting at which that decision was approved.